allenai/olmo-cookbook/src/cookbook/recipes/olmo3-evals/README.md

 ## In-loop evaluation

 For **OLMo 3 7B** integration tests use this set of evals, baked into the OLMo 3 7B config in OLMo-Core: https://github.com/allenai/OLMo-core/blob/a91a82e6b8b37103f738e190cdddd6278f2c7f1f/src/scripts/train/OLMo3-7B.py#L113.
 In summary:
-* Don't slow down training run --> Prune to minimal set of tasks + use a fast version of MC
+* Don't slow down training run:
+    * Prune to minimal set of tasks + use a fast version of MC.
+This is captured in OLMo Core as the `fast` set.
+See PR: https://github.com/allenai/OLMo-core/pull/282
 * Focus on BPB + MC, ignoring RC:
     * BPB should spot any major issues early on in training before MC takeoff
     * Still track MC because we want to make sure there is sensible metric takeoff.
 For an example of OLMo 3 7B MC metric takeoff slightly after 150B tokens, see https://wandb.ai/ai2-llm/olmo3/reports/OLMo-3-vs-OLMo-2--VmlldzoxMjc2MTA4Mw